sam2426/task-management/README.md

 - **Docker:** A platform that enables developers to automate the deployment of applications inside lightweight, portable containers.

-- **pgAdmin4:** A web-based administration tool for PostgreSQL databases that simplifies database management tasks.

 ## Getting Started